Can You Seek Damages In A Wrongful Death Lawsuit If You Married Your Late Spouse After Their Injury Occurred?

 The trial court agreed with the defense, citing binding precedent from the Fourth District.
 But the defense then tried to have its cake and eat it too: They argued that the widow should be considered a “surviving spouse” for purposes of barring the decedent’s adult children from recovering any damages as well.
 The judge rejected that argument.

 On appeal, the Fourth District agreed with the trial judge’s rulings on both issues.
 The Court declined to overrule its precedent holding that a spouse could not recover damages in a wrongful death case if the marriage occurred after the date of the decedent’s injury.
 But it also held that when a spouse is barred for that reason, then the adult children have the right to seek damages instead.

 The Fourth District acknowledged that its precedent conflicts with a decision made by the Fifth District Court of Appeal, which held in a 2018 case, Domino’s Pizza, LLC v.
 Wiederhold, that a surviving spouse who married a decedent post-injury could recover “loss of consortium” damages under the Wrongful Death Act.
 Indeed, the Fifth District also acknowledged this conflict in its Domino’s Pizza decision.
 Ultimately, only the Florida Supreme Court can resolve the conflict.

 Speak with a Florida Wrongful Death Act Lawyer Today

 As you can see, the law regarding wrongful death claims may depend on where you live or file your lawsuit.
 That is why it is essential to work with an experienced Boca Raton wrongful death attorney who is current on the law in your area.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.